Kulpi

-Kulpi is a village and a gram panchayat within the jurisdiction of the Kulpi police station in the Kulpi CD block in the Diamond Harbour subdivision of the South 24 Parganas district in the Indian state of West Bengal.
+Kulpi is a village and a gram panchayat within the jurisdiction under Kulpi police station in the Kulpi CD block in the Diamond Harbour subdivision of the South 24 Parganas district in the Indian state of West Bengal.

 History

 In the 18th century this area was occupied by Portuguese pirates.
 So, the Nawab of Bengal stationed about 150 soldiers to make this area free.

 Geography

 Area overview

 Diamond Harbour subdivision is a rural subdivision with patches of urbanization.
 Only 14.61% of the population lives in the urban areas and an overwhelming 85.39% lives in the rural areas.
 In the western portion of the subdivision (shown in the map alongside) there are 11 census towns.
-The entire district is situated in the Ganges Delta and the western part, located on the east bank of the Hooghly River, is covered by the Kulpi Diamond Harbour Plain, which is 5-6 metres above sea level.
+The entire district is situated in the Ganges Delta and the western part, located on the east bank of the Hooghly River, is covered by the Kulpi Diamond Harbour Plain, which is 5–6 metres above sea level.
 Archaeological excavations at Deulpota and Harinarayanpur, on the bank of the Hooghly River indicate the existence of human habitation more than 2,000 years ago.

 Note: The map alongside presents some of the notable locations in the subdivision.
 All places marked in the map are linked in the larger full screen map.